 A 13 kW generator covers essential circuits in a mid-size home but may struggle if you want to run AC and an electric range simultaneously.
 A 22 kW unit handles a 2,500–3,500 sq ft home comfortably with most appliances running.
 Cummins’ RS22A and Generac’s 22 kW Guardian are both well-matched to larger San Diego homes.

 Transfer switch choice also affects this calculation.
 A manual transfer switch is cheaper but requires you to physically flip it.
-An automatic transfer switch (ATS) detects the outage and switches over within 10–15 seconds — no action required.
+An automatic transfer switch (ATS) detects the outage and switches over within 10–15 seconds, no action required.
 For a whole-house standby system, an ATS is standard and worth every dollar.
+If you’re comparing a manual interlock kit against a transfer switch for a portable generator setup, our generator interlock vs. transfer switch guide covers the cost and code differences.
 Some ATS units also include load management, which lets a smaller generator handle more circuits by shedding non-essential loads during high-demand moments.

 Permits, setbacks, and HOA rules in cities like Poway and Carlsbad